IAMSSROBINSON/head-first-c/00_intro/01_sharpen_your_pencil_p3.md

 // creates an if statement with a condition
 // if the condition is true then the statements inside the block will run
 // the statement inside the block prints a string of characters (a sentence of words) to the standard output stream (stdout) / command line terminal and automatically places the cursor pointer on a new line
+// the statement will not print because the condition is not true.
+The value of card_count(11) is not less than 10

 int c = 10;
 while (c > 0) {